Mengjiang: History

-In 1939 Wang Jingwei reorganized the remnants of the occupied Chinese government for a Japanese puppet state, commonly referred to as the Wang Jingwei Regime, or the Reorganized National Government, with its capital in Nanjing.
+In 1939, Wang Jingwei reorganized the remnants of the occupied Chinese government for a Japanese puppet state, commonly referred to as the Wang Jingwei Regime, or the Reorganized National Government, with its capital in Nanjing.
 Mengjiang was nominally incorporated into the regime in 1940, though it remained autonomous from Nanjing.

 Mengjiang capitulated in 1945 when it was invaded by the Soviet Red Army and Mongol Red Army as part of the Manchurian Strategic Offensive Operation.
 Most of the area, with the notable exception of Kalgan, is now part of Inner Mongolia in the People's Republic of China.

+Legacy

+Tens of thousands to hundreds of thousands of Mongols were massacred in the Inner Mongolia incident in 1967–1969, one of the reasons is that they were accused of being collaborator remnants from the Mengjiang army.